siran/writing/documents/Outreach/Experimental Proposal -- Confirmation of a Dielectric Longitudinal Delay of a Bright Interference Fringe.md

 3. propagate a matched reference beam over the same distance
 4. compare delay slopes $d\tau/dL$

-The standard output reading predicts equal slopes.
+The ordinary reading predicts equal slopes.
 The loaded-fringe reading predicts a larger slope for the bright fringe.

 For the equal-beam limit,